 Relationship with tax authorities

 NS attaches great importance to good relations with the tax authorities in all countries where it operates.
 For example, NS entered into an agreement with the Dutch tax authorities in 2010, which makes so-called horizontal monitoring between NS and the Dutch tax authorities possible.
-The key terms here are: trust, mutual understanding and transparency.
-Under the agreement, NS enters into consultation with the Dutch tax authorities about any issue that could result in disagreement.
+The key terms here are: mutual trust, mutual understanding and transparency.
+Under the agreement, NS enters into consultation with the Dutch tax authorities prior to a transaction or the submission of the tax return about any issue that could result in disagreement.
 The objective is to work as much as possible on an ongoing and current basis, so that NS can continually clarify its tax position.
 NS makes submissions to the Dutch tax authorities on a quarterly basis.

 NS also takes a proactive approach to its tax affairs abroad.
 In the event of uncertainties, the tax authorities are approached so that agreement can be reached on important topics.
 In the United Kingdom for example, Abellio has a Customer Compliance Manager (“CCM”) at HM Revenue and Customs so that Abellio can discuss issues on an ongoing and current basis.

 The NS Board of Directors has total oversight of the tax affairs of NS.
 The organization within NS is focused on ensuring that all important decisions concerning tax matters are reviewed by the tax department, and that NS meets its tax obligations in all countries in which it is active.

 The NS tax department is the consultant and coordinator to the NS Board of Directors, its subsidiaries and the Dutch tax authorities in the Netherlands for all tax affairs.